I7-Examples/When-in-Rome-2/docs/source.txt

 	abide by the need glue rule.

 Carry out gluing something shut:
-	change the noun to unopenable.
+	now the noun is unopenable.

 Report gluing something shut:
 	say "With a long line of holdall, you glue [the noun] permanently closed."